443-984-2000

 The budget and finance page includes current and past year budget and financial documents, along with information about planning for the upcoming school year.

-City Schools hosted a series of meetings for staff, families, students, and community members during December 2022.
-Attendees shared their thoughts and opinions about what the district's priorities should be as we develop next year's budget.
+City Schools hosted a series of meetings in the winter for staff, families, students, and community members to share their thoughts and opinions about what the district’s priorities should be for the coming year.
+Feedback was also gathered via a form shared through newsletters, social media, and the website.

 After months of gathering feedback from the community through virtual feedback sessions, surveys, and quick pulse surveys, City Schools presented the 2022-23 Proposed Operating Budget to the Board of School Commissioners on April 19, 2022.
 The 2022-23 budget was adopted by the Board of School Commissioners on May 10, 2022.